PacketSmuggler/FailClosedLinux/README.md

 http://lubuntu.net

 There are some packages you'll need before you get started.
 You'll use git to pull configurations for Cryptostorm and gcc and make are required to install the VirtualBox guest utils.
+The guest utils permit you to copy/paste between host and guest OSes, and you can expand the guest's window and it'll automatically adjust to the available screen real estate.

 * apt-get install gcc
 * apt-get install git
 * apt-get install make

+There are a pair of install scripts that you can just execute in order to install OpenVPN and Tor.
+There isn't a specific requirement for Tor, but most people doing this end up wanting to try things with Tor, so we'll make sure we have the latest code installed rather than the grotty old stuff in the Ubuntu packages.

+* install-OpenVPN
+* install-Tor